UFAW and Animal Welfare

 The Importance of Science to Animal Welfare

-In promoting and supporting this scientific approach to improving welfare, UFAW's work is wide-ranging and undertaken with many other organisations and individuals - enlisting and informing the energies of animal keepers, scientists, veterinarians, lawyers and others who care about animals.
+In promoting and supporting this scientific approach to improving welfare, UFAW's work is wide-ranging – enlisting the energies of animal keepers, scientists, veterinarians, lawyers, and others who care about animals.

 Animal Sentience and the 'Five Freedoms'

 It is now widely accepted that all vertebrates (mammals, birds, reptiles, amphibians and fish) are sentient - that they have the capacity to feel pain, to experience distress and suffering, to experience both positive and negative feelings.
-Scientific evidence is that this also possibly applies to some invertebrates, such as cephalopods and crustaceans.
+Scientific evidence shows that this also possibly applies to some invertebrates, such as cephalopods and crustaceans.

 For all sentient animals, UFAW supports the principles of the 'Five Freedoms':